A/B Testing Guide 2019

 - Statistical power – The chance that your experiment will detect an effect, if the effect exists.
 There are two significant factors that determine the statistical power of your test: the magnitude of the effect your test creates and the number of visitors your site receives.

 Calculating statistical significance is an important step in any experiment.
-There are two main approaches to calculating significance: Bayesian and Frequentist
+There are two main approaches to calculating significance: Bayesian and Frequentist.
+They are not simply alternative methods, but actually reflect different interpretations of probability.

-Many online tools allow you to calculate the significance of your A/B Test:
+Many online tools allow you to calculate the significance of your A/B test manually: